Battle of Delft (1573): Attack

 A Dutch force had made upon intelligence of the Spanish approach to Delft via the outskirts of The Hague.
 Romero and his Spaniards were entrenched at a stone bridge halfway between The Hague and Delft, and cut off the passage between that town and Leiden.
 The Dutch burnt all the houses on the outskirts denying the Spanish any shelter.
 The Prince had a total of 6,000 troops between Rotterdam and Delft but did not have enough experienced troops to meet the Spanish Tercios in open combat.
 Valdez did all he could with Leiden and Delft by using treachery or stealth in order to open the town port leading to Utrecht.

 Valdez constructed a few peat boats which were manned with nearly a thousand hand-picked troops with the intention of gaining the city at night from different directions.
 A few boats managed to get through past the port entrance to Delft by use of a French spy, but the garrison was on full alert and managed to kill or capture all of the Spanish attackers.
-Meanwhile, at the Polderwaert bastion outside Delft, Captain Chester with his company of 200 English men-at-arms highly distinguished themselves in repelling the attack, inflicting heavy casualties.
+Meanwhile, at the Poldervaart Sconce outside Delft, Captain Chester with his company of 200 English men-at-arms highly distinguished themselves in repelling the attack, inflicting heavy casualties.

 With this repulse Valdez then sought to make a large assault on the town.
 At the same time the garrison sought out the betrayers and with intelligence from Spanish prisoners were able to discover the townsmen, who were then dealt with.
 The garrison was then reinforced from nearby villages to expand to just over 1,000, most of whom had entered the following night.
 In addition cannons were loaded with whatever could be found such as nails and musket balls.

 The main attack, however, never came, as Valdez had discovered that the defences were much stronger and realised that a major assault on the city was out of the question.
 As a result, he abandoned the Delft enterprise and the Spanish withdrew.